Nonprofit Leadership Courses

 The Pacific University Master of Nonprofit Leadership is a fully online program that can be completed in 13 months with full-time enrollment or in two or three years with part-time enrollment.
 Students may also choose a concentration in rural nonprofit leadership or environmental nonprofit leadership.
 Explore some of the course opportunities below.

-Nonprofit Leadership Residency I (4 Credits)
+Nonprofit Leadership Residency I (Virtual)

-Personal Leadership Development (NPL 501) | 2 credits
+Personal Leadership Development (NL 501) | 2 credits

 Leaders who know more about themselves, the better skilled they are at developing & leading others.